confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 ## Set up a Java project

 To implement a user-defined function, the first thing that you need to do is create a Java project with a dependency on ksqlDB's UDF library.
-This library contains the annotations that you'll use to signal that the classes you're implementing aren't just any old classes, they're UDFs.
+This library contains the annotations you'll use to signal that the classes you're implementing aren't just any old classes, they're UDFs.
 You can manage your Java project with any build tool, but this guide demonstrates how it works with Gradle.
 In the end, all that matters is that you're able to put an uberjar in ksqlDB's extension directory.

 In a fresh directory, create the following `build.gradle` file to set up the Java project: